orrnithogalum/moroder/README.md

 If only some tracks refuse to play, this has to do with age-restricted and premium tracks that need premium youtube music to play.
 Check if `MPV_COOKIES_PATH` points at your browser profile directory and `BROWSER` names the right browser.
 Sometimes cookies for a non premium account can introduce playback issues on all tracks.
 Try `--anonymous` when launching the app to see if playback works.
-You can also check logs for `MPV: stream cookies from …`; if it says `stream cookies disabled`, it tells you which of the two is wrong.
+You can also check logs for `MPV: stream cookies from …`;

 In `--anonymous` mode stream cookies are always disabled, and the log says `MPV: anonymous mode, stream cookies disabled`.